Get all the latest Airbnb data for Bergen

 What bedroom count gets the most bookings in Bergen as of 2026?

-As of the first half of 2026, one-bedroom and two-bedroom properties get the most bookings in Bergen, simply because they dominate the supply and match the most common trip types: couples, solo travelers, and pairs of friends.
+As of early 2026, one-bedroom and two-bedroom properties get the most Airbnb bookings in Bergen by volume, because they dominate supply and match the most common trip types visiting the city.

 What property type performs best in Bergen in 2026?